yobson1/FavCat-Restored/README.md

 If there are any issues, **submit an issue ticket and i'll have a look** 👀

 This repo's fork will contain changes to revert the decision of having VRC+ to use any of the favoriting within FavCat, forked from the [original VRCMods repo](https://github.com/knah/VRCMods).
-I highly recommend supporting the original VRCMods developers, as they're the ones that set the foundation for FavCat.
+I highly recommend supporting Knah and the original VRCMods developers, as they're the ones that set the foundation for FavCat.

 I haven't changed any of the functionality outside of breaking-off the FavCat's VRChat+ things from the base repo's commit, and i won't be unless:
 * VRChat breaks the current version, and i need to fix it.